 I admit I am having a hard time working to engage in all the requirements of community involvement.
 Yet, seeing this lady all decked out in her official dress and more importantly the smile of happiness (I did not capture) made me want to become invested in life outside my home again.
 Although virtually attending, she was able to participate in the election of the 2021-2022 State officers.
 She was able to represent her chapter and her district.
 There is something powerful about this ensemble of blue and black that gives confidence and belonging.

 I made cookies for the kids at home, one somehow got a piece of lettuce on it, we called this the Addie cookie.
 A dash of healthy amidst the horrible sugar they contain.
 She is adamant about her health according to her understanding of ingredients.
 Aliza can usually convince her to make slight modifications.
 My cajoling does not, and I continue to make sure she eats.
-We have been fortunate to have activity days again.
-My counselor and myself are assisted by our past bishop.
-The kids are a joy to work with.
-We try to have many activities to keep them engaged and to use our time well.
-So far so good.

 This week we read a story about faith and wheat.
 After planting wheat the kids ground wheat to make fresh cream of wheat.
 Some liked it and some did not.